Heap Dump Explorer

 Drill into the copies.
 Click Copies on that row.
 Bitmaps opens pre-filtered to that content-hash group, so only those copies render as cards:

 Find the holder.
-Toggle Show Paths.
+Set the path dropdown to Shortest path.
 The reference chain below each card is the fields keeping that bitmap alive:

 Every chain in the gallery is identical: Class<FeedAdapter>.cache → ArrayList → Bitmap.
 All twelve copies share one holder — a